invertase/melos/docs/commands/bootstrap.md

 melos bootstrap --since="main"
 ```

-## Adding a post-boostrap lifecycle script
+## Adding a postboostrap lifecycle script

 Melos supports various command lifecycle hooks that can be defined in your `melos.yaml`.